jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Getting-Started/Create-Instance.md

 ## Intranet Application Load Balancer is converted to public network Application Load Balancer

-- JD Cloud supports mutual conversion of Application Load Balancer type of Intranet and public network, Intranet Application Load Balancer can be converted to Application Load Balancer of public network type through associating EIP, after the public network Application Load Balancer disassociates EIP, it can be converted to Application Load Balancer of Intranet type.
+- JD Cloud & AI supports mutual conversion of Application Load Balancer type of Intranet and public network, Intranet Application Load Balancer can be converted to Application Load Balancer of public network type through associating EIP, after the public network Application Load Balancer disassociates EIP, it can be converted to Application Load Balancer of Intranet type.

 	![内网ALB转为公网ALB设置](../../../../image/Networking/ALB/ALB-060.png)